Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: How vague?

-SCOTT LANG: What are you tal
+SCOTT LANG: What are you talk